dchakarov/dchakarov.github.io/_posts/2023-03-04-letter-play.md

 <img src="{{ '/assets/img/first-letter.png' | prepend: site.baseurl }}" style="width: 300px; border-width: 1px; border-color: #b20600; border-style: double;" alt="">

 This is good enough for now.
-By using previews we can quickly test different colours and font sizes and land on a nice combination.
-Expanding the preview a little bit will help us see the letter in context.
-That way we can inform the next code we will write.
+Using previews enables us to quickly test different colours and font sizes and land on an excellent combination.
+Expanding the preview will help us see the letter in context.
+That way, we can inform the code we will write next.

 ```swift
 struct SingleLetter_Previews: PreviewProvider {